LuigiBlood/zelda_dawn_dusk/README.md

 ## Final thoughts
 It turns out that I enjoyed working on this _(...except that real hardware bug)_, from a technical perspective I'd like to think I came out as a more mature low level developer.
 But this would be my only project for Zelda on Nintendo 64, unless I find more dummy things to do.

-**I hope you'll enjoy this expansion.** And check out Hylian Modding (http://hylianmodding.com/), they made this expansion possible.
+I want to give huge thanks to everyone involved in this project, and **I hope you'll enjoy this expansion.** And check out Hylian Modding (http://hylianmodding.com/), they made this expansion possible.

 But I really gotta say though, the 64DD integration in Zelda kinda _sucks_.
 It really seems to be a thing that was done with little thought.